 One of the early models was AIDA, DAGMAR stands for Designing Goals for Measurable Results.
 This approach will be built around four communication stages: awareness, understanding, conviction, and action.
 According to Colley, this model explains a learning process in which customers fulfill a sequence of specified functions.
-The model anticipates a purchase only once all stages are accomplished.
-The autory of the stages of the stages of the stage of the stages are accomplished.
-The authors claim the model is dynamic, with each step reliant on the ^{ting, is not peri}
+The model anticipates a purchase only once all previous one.
+The AIDA Model hierarchy is as follows: stages are accomplished.
+The authors claim the model is dynamic, with each step reliant on the